M1 - Modeling and Numerical Analysis (MANU)

 Presentation

-MANU is a high-level program oriented towards solving applied problems (industrial, physical, biological, health) through mathematical analysis and numerical simulation.
-Its goal is to train doctors or, more generally, scientists with a concrete sense of the problems and a thorough mastery of the tools of numerical approximation, as well as the most recent techniques of analysis.
-The program integrates an important core of advanced courses in numerical and theoretical analysis of PDEs with courses in optimization and learning, computer science, and modeling.
-An important asset is the familiarization with advanced implementation tools and a close link with recent research topics from academia and industry.
-The first year of the program allows the transition from a classical academic path to the advanced courses of the second year where these mixed skills between theory and applications will be acquired.
+MANU is a high-level program focused on solving applied problems (industrial, physical, biological, health) through mathematical analysis and numerical simulation.
+Its goal is to train PhD students or, more generally, scientists with a practical understanding of problems and in-depth mastery of numerical approximation tools, as well as the latest analysis techniques.
+The program includes a significant core of advanced courses in numerical and theoretical analysis of PDEs, with courses in optimization and learning, computer science, and modeling.
+An important asset is the familiarization with advanced implementation tools and a close link with recent research topics from academic and industrial circles.
+The first year of the program provides a transition from a traditional university program to the advanced courses in the second year, where these mixed skills in theory and applications will be acquired.

 Read more